arkency/posts/posts/2024-02-06-upcasting-events-in-railseventstore.md

 There are probably several ways to implement the details.
 However, the general idea is to use a transformation to the pipeline.
-In the transformation, we tell the RailsEventStore what to do when it sees the old event.
+In the transformation, we setup the RailsEventStore to convert the old event to the new one.

 Take a look at the example below.